adcerro/lab01/README.md

 ## Setup
-To be able to use the analizer you must first generate the c code with flex and compile it with gcc
+To be able to use the analizer you must first generate the c code from the lex file using flex, then generate de c code from the yacc file using bisson and compile both with gcc

 ## Usage
+To get the c code and header from the yacc file use

+`bison -d LAB02.y`

 To get the c code from the lex file use

 `flex -o LAB01.c LAB01.l`

 To get the executable from the c file use

-`gcc LAB01.c -o LAB01 -ll`
+`gcc -o LAB02 LAB02.c LAB01.c -lfl`

 Now you can run the executable with

-`./LAB01 input.txt > output.txt`
+`./LAB02 input.txt > output.txt`

 With this you will get the results of the analizer to an output .txt file